Is ProScout a Scam?

 So, is it a Scam?

-But would I ever endorse them on my website?
+But would we ever endorse them on this website?
 Absolutely not.
 They're playing a numbers game with peoples' children.

 Besides, it's an extremely poor investment in your acting career.
 You're spending time, travel, energy, and $800 for what?